-Alberta Education mandated Literacy and Numeracy Screening Assessments for all students in Kindergarten to Grade 3.
-These screening assessments will help teachers identify students in the critical early years who are most in need of additional support and provide a means to monitor growth over time.
-Below are descriptions of each assessment:
+Alberta Education mandated Literacy and Numeracy Screening Assessments in the fall for students in Grade 1 to Grade 3.
+These screening assessments will help teachers identify students in the critical early years who are most in need of additional support.
+These screening assessments will provide a means to monitor growth over time.

-- The Rapid Automatized Naming (RAN) assesses children's and students' cognitive speed and automaticity of digit recognition. - The Phonological Awareness Screening Test (PAST) assesses children's and students' phonemic awareness and proficiency. - The Castles and Coltheart 3 (CC3) assessment is an English word-reading test designed to identify the nature of a student's reading difficulties.
-The CC3 assesses a student's ability to recall familiar and irregular words, and their ability to sound out non-words that were created specially for this assessment and are meant to be fictitious and without meaning. - The Letter Name-Sound (LeNS) assesses a student's ability to sound out single letters and letter combinations. - The Provincial Numeracy Screening Assessment is a collection of tasks designed to help teachers understand their students' underlying knowledge of the number system, basic number operations and proportional reasoning skills.
+The Castles and Coltheart 3 (CC3) assessment is an English word-reading test designed to identify the nature of a student's reading difficulties.
+The CC3 assesses a student's ability to recall familiar and irregular words, and their ability to sound out non-words that were created specially for this assessment and are meant to be fictitious and without meaning.

+The English Letter Name-Sound (LeNS) assesses a student's ability to sound out single letters and letter combinations.

+The Provincial Numeracy Screening Assessment is a collection of tasks designed to help teachers understand their students' underlying knowledge of the number system, basic number operations and proportional reasoning skills.

-Which Provincial Literacy and Numeracy Screening Assessments apply to each grade?
+Who takes the Literacy and Numeracy Screening Assessments?